cisagov/trustymail/README.md

   --spf                       Only check spf records --dmarc                     Only check dmarc records --debug                     Output should include error messages.
-  --dns-hostnames=HOSTNAMES   A comma-delimited list of DNS servers to query
+  --dns=HOSTNAMES             A comma-delimited list of DNS servers to query
                               against.
 For example, if you want to use Google's DNS then you would use the value --dns-hostnames='8.8.8.8,8.8.4.4'.
 By
-                              default the DNS configuration of the host OS are used.
+                              default the DNS configuration of the host OS (/etc/resolv.conf) is used.
+Note that
+                              the host's DNS configuration is not used at all if this option is used.
 ```

 ## What's Checked?